OneNote is perhaps the most under-rated Microsoft Office application.

 Microsoft built OneNote as a note-taking tool for the pen-based Tablet PCs.
-It can handle typed and handwritten notes, drawings, screen clips and snatches of audio.
+It can handle typed and handwritten notes, drawings, screen clips and audio clips.

 From my point of view its best features are the way it integrates with Microsoft Windows and Office.
 I can quickly search for data and when found moving between Word and OneNote is simple.
 OneNote also lets me organise data in the ramshackle way that suits me.